unixbox-net/lh/README.md

 # Install.

-  this bootstrap installer should work on ym/dnf/apt based package installers, tested on rocky 8.9
+  this bootstrap installer should work for yum/dnf/apt based package installers, tested on rocky 8.9

   ```bash
   sudo su -